tokenspice/tokenspice/README-code-quality.md

 ### Local Runs Like Remote

-The remote tests have specific settings, where each potential check (rule) is toggled on or off.
+**[Here are "Code Patterns" settings](https://app.codacy.com/gh/tokenspice/tokenspice/patterns/list)**.
+They specify what checks are run.

-To replicate those settings locally, [specify](https://github.com/codacy/codacy-analysis-cli#project-token) the "Project Token" or "API Token".
-Here's an example (you need to give your own token and username)
+To replicate the settings locally, you need to [specify](https://github.com/codacy/codacy-analysis-cli#project-token) the "Project Token" or "API Token".
+Here's an example.
+You need to provide your own token and username.
 ```console
 codacy-analysis-cli analyze --api-token FOO --username BAR --project tokenspice
 ```